jvgiordano/OSSMM-Version-1/docs/_pages/software.md

 These instructions are provided using Windows 11, but the process follows the same principles on macOS and Linux.

+There is an Advanced section at the end for those interested in modifying the Android App.
+This is not required!

 # Arduino Code for the OSSMM Headband